rclaes1995/aurelia-register/README.md

 # aurelia-register

+**This app will serve as a register for a local coffeebar.
+The coffeebar has multiple tables and each table should be able to take multiple orders.
+An order has mulitple products and after payment the table returns to an empty state.**

 This app is built on Aurelia and depends on the Sync Database by Firebase.

 Clone or download the repository.